bjornmeansbear/sentence-a-day/essayExperiment/DI200-StructuredCreativity-Fall26-Syllabus.md

 This semester's fieldwork is grounded in a partnership with the [Hilton Baltimore Inner Harbor](https://www.hilton.com/en/hotels/bwicchh-hilton-baltimore/) (401 West Pratt Street, Baltimore, Maryland, 21201).
 Students conduct on-site fieldwork — observation, semi-structured interviews with staff and guests — across the property, then move through synthesis, ideation, and prototyping toward a design intervention grounded in that research.
 Real stakeholders (staff, management, guests, community partners) are the audience for interim and final feedback where access allows.

+**The assignment, in one breath:** You've been hired by the City of Baltimore to reimagine some aspect of the Hilton Baltimore Inner Harbor — a hotel the city itself built, owns, and has subsidized by more than $140 million since it opened in 2008 to prop up the convention center next door.
+Your design team has to research the constituents who actually use the site — front-desk and housekeeping staff, conventioneers, leisure guests, the surrounding neighborhood, the taxpayers footing the bill whether they ever walk in or not — to decipher the interventions most worth making.
+The eight briefs below are entry points into that same assignment, not eight separate projects.

 **Example project briefs** (all sited within the Hilton property):
 - **Arrival & front desk.** The first five minutes of a stay set the tone for everything after.
 How might a design intervention change how guests experience arrival, check-in, or the transition from street to lobby?
 - **Meeting & convention spaces.** Business travelers move through the property differently than leisure guests — different pace, different needs, different stress points.
 How might a design intervention improve that experience for organizers, attendees, or staff supporting an event?